A-Team-P4/EcoWhiskey-ATC-BackEnd/docs/audio_pipeline_plan.md

   - Consider `training_turns` table with JSON payload for extensibility.
   - Provide async repository helpers (`get_context(session_id)`, `append_turn(...)`).
   - Current baseline: `POST /training_context/` (`app/controllers/training_context.py`) creates a `TrainingContext` row with a generated `training_session_id`, the authenticated user, and the initial context payload supplied at session start.
 Any turn repository should build on this record by linking via `training_session_id`.
+  - Session bootstrap now randomises per-flight parameters (squawk 05xx, viento, QNH, taxi-route) when absent and stores them in context so readback validation has consistent values.

 ### Frequency Intent Validator